Apply for JD Financial Aid

 Title IV Code: 001325

-FAFSA applications can be obtained online at the FAFSA Homepage beginning in early January.
+The Federal Application for Student Aid (FAFSA) applications can be completed online at the FAFSA Homepage.
 Non-degree seeking students are not eligible for financial aid.
 New admits and continuing law students currently receiving financial aid must apply every year for financial aid by completing a FAFSA online.

-Please note that the Federal Direct Graduate PLUS Loan is a credit based loan.
+The Federal Direct Graduate PLUS Loan is a credit based loan that must be repaid by the borrower.
 PLUS loan amounts listed on your financial aid award notice are amounts you are eligible to apply for and “accepting” this aid does not constitute a credit approval.
-By “accepting” this aid online via your myUSF student portal, you give the USF Financial Aid Office authorization to submit the PLUS loan amount to the Department of Education for a credit review.
-PLUS loan amounts are sent to DOE for credit review beginning in early June for continuing law students and late June for new admits.
+By “accepting” this aid online via your myUSF student portal, you give the USF Financial Aid Office authorization to submit the PLUS loan amount to the Department of Education (DOE) for a credit review.
+Graduate PLUS loan amounts are sent to DOE for credit review beginning in early June for continuing law students and late June for new admits.
 If your PLUS Loan amount is credit approved, your USF financial aid record will be updated within one week.

 New PLUS Loan borrowers are also required to complete disbursement requirements associated with this aid.
 More information on PLUS disbursement requirements is available at Federal Student Aid Website.